How to Divide Dahlia Tubers in the Spring

 Colder Climates: Hardiness Zones 3-7

-If you live in colder climates, you will need to dig up the dahlia tubers from your garden beds in the late summer or fall, before the first freeze of the season.
+If you live in colder climates (hardiness zones 3-7), dig up the dahlia tubers from your garden beds in the late summer or fall before the season’s first freeze.
+If left in the ground, the tubers may rot and freeze in the winter.

 Warmer Climates: Hardiness Zones 8-11

-I am in hardiness zone 8b so I personally keep my dahlia tubers in the ground under a layer of mulch that protects them throughout the winter.
+I am in hardiness zone 8b, so I keep my dahlia tubers in the ground under a layer of mulch that protects them throughout the winter.
+But that’s because I’m lazy.
+I would still recommend overwintering your dahlias to prevent damage to your tubers.

-I’ve tested both methods and the benefits of leaving the dahlia tubers in my garden beds outweighed the risk for me.
+I’ve tested both methods, and the benefits of leaving the dahlia tubers in my garden beds outweighed the risks for me.
 It was so much easier to wait to dig and divide the tubers in the spring.

 Dividing Dahlias in the Spring

 The best time to divide dahlia tubers is in the early spring or when the risk of a hard frost has passed.
 This is when the eyes on the tuber are more visible.
-Sometimes if the timing is right you will even see sprouts where the eyes are, making the process that much easier.
+Sometimes, if the timing is right, you will even see sprouts where the tuber eyes are, making the process much easier.

-It’s also a good time to discard any rotted or diseased tubers that haven’t made it through the winter.
+It’s also a good time to discard any diseased or rotten tubers or diseased tubers that have not survived the winter.

 How to Divide Dahlia Tubers in Spring

-In this section, you’ll learn which supplies you need in order to divide your dahlia tubers.
-I’ll also share the process of how to dig up, divide, and plant your dahlia bulbs this spring.
+In this section, you’ll learn which supplies you’ll need to divide your dahlia tubers.
+I’ll also share the process of digging up, dividing, and planting your dahlia bulbs this spring.

 Supplies You Will Need for Dividing Dahlia Tubers

-To divide dahlia tubers you will need the right cutting tools such as clean pruners and a spading fork, shovel, or trowel.
+You will need the right cutting tools to divide dahlia tubers, such as clean pruners or loppers, and a garden fork, shovel, or trowel.
 You’ll also need a tarp, buckets, and possibly a wheelbarrow.

 Digging Up Dahlia Tubers

-When digging the dahlia tubers out of the ground, the most important thing is to lift the clumps of roots carefully to try to prevent any damage to them.
+When digging the dahlia tubers out of the ground, the most important thing is to carefully lift the entire clump of roots to prevent any damage.
+If it breaks apart, dahlia tubers will send up more eyes from where the original broke off.

-Start by using the right tool, such as a pitchfork or shovel and gently dig around the large clump and pull up with last year’s stock if possible.
+Use a pitchfork or shovel to carefully dig around the large clump and pull up with last year’s stalk if possible.
+Using a garden fork over a shovel is easier on the dahlia tubers as it causes less damage.

-If you’re having trouble getting the clump of dahlias out of the ground, rock a shovel or pitchfork back and forth until you can finally lift the clump out of the ground.
+If you’re having trouble lifting the dahlia clump out of the ground, rock the pitchfork back and forth until you can.

 How to Divide Large Clumps of Dahlia Tubers

-Once the dahlia clumps have dried, you can start splitting them.
 Dividing the clumps in half will make them easier to work with.
-It’s really up to you whether to divide the sections even smaller, or into individual tubers.
+You can also divide the sections even smaller or into individual tubers.

-Every tuber must have an eye in order to be viable.
+Viable tubers must have an eye.
 Before an eye sprouts from a tuber, it will look more like a tiny bump.
-They’re basically where the stem comes from the following year.
+Eyes are basically where the stem comes from the following year.

 Examine each dahlia tuber to see how they made it through the winter.
 Cut these tubers out of the root clump: